 Specified version of the engine project is not found

 UFUNCTION macro call before declaration has no effect

 Unreal Engine source file without predefined Unreal macros

-Unreal Engine version file doesn't exist
+Unreal Engine version file does not exist

 UPROPERTY macro call before declaration has no effect

 UnrealHeaderTool is a parsing and code-generation tool for Unreal Engine.
 In the Unreal Engine code compilation workflow, the tool parses the C++ header files, looking for Unreal related macros and metadata, and uses this to generate additional code to support the UObject system, such as reflection and networking.

 ReSharper provides seamless integration with UnrealHeaderTool: the first time you build the Unreal Engine project, ReSharper finds the UnrealHeaderTool used for the code compilation and can then run the tool in the background as a separate process to check the file you are editing and show the same errors and warnings that you would normally see at compile time.
 The code analysis results are displayed right in the editor, just like other ReSharper's inspections.

 ReSharper runs UnrealHeaderTool only on the file that is currently open, and the process is optimized to have a minimal impact on overall performance.

 Watch this video for the integrated UnrealHeaderTool inspections in action: